 My response to the agilemanagement list:

-I agree with David Anderson [the broken link was removed], in this thread, as well as pretty much everything else actually.
+I agree with David Anderson [the broken link was removed], in this thread [this broken link was also removed], as well as pretty much everything else actually.
 If I understand his writing correctly I am probably a bit more critical of how Six Sigma is actual practiced, but that is fairly minor difference of opinion.

 I have posted a couple item on managing innovation

 You manage processes, such as thinking up a new way to use computer technology, differently than you a process to manufacture tires.
 But the idea that you don’t manage and improve the process just because the process seems discontinuous is a mistake.

 I think David is right to point to Clayton Christen’s work – people talking about managing innovation should read it.
 Others to read: Edward deBono (he especially has very defined processes to encourage innovative thinking) and Gary Hamel articles.

 Douglas Merrill, senior director, information technology at Google “Innovation doesn’t happen ‘on the way by,’ it must be design into everything we do,”

 Some people dislike the idea of managing processes.
 In my experience they then invent the idea that slow, boring process improvement is an alternative to innovation.
 That is just wrong.
 Process improvement should be part of a well run system, as should innovation.
 Deming, who many believe focused only process improvement, knew the importance of both.
 See several of Deming’s ideas on innovation.